 So you’re looking for a suitable QR Code API provider.
 Here, your application program or information system will send an API request to the QR Code generator.
-In return, the QR Code service provider will send the required QR Code in real-time in the app or system.
+In return, the QR Code service provider will send the required QR Code in real-time to the app or system.

 A. Popular use cases of QR Codes API

 QR Code API can be used in practically any use case where you need to generate QR Codes in real-time.
 Here are some popular and common use cases:

 QR Codes are now being extensively used for document authentication purposes.
 You can generate the QR Codes that link to information in your database and add them to required documents.

 It is common for businesses to hand out coupons to give discounts.
 They help attract customers.
 But here’s the problem—customers have a hard time remembering the coupon codes due to the randomness of encoded characters.

 But with QR Codes, they no longer need to remember the code.
 And with API, you can generate these coupon codes in real-time.